hashicorp/vault/website/source/guides/identity/index.html.md

 - [Sentinel Policies](/guides/identity/sentinel.html) guide
 walks through the creation and usage of _Role Governing Policies_ (RGPs) and _Endpoint Governing Policies_ (EGPs) in Vault.

+- [Control Groups](/guides/identity/control-groups.html) can be used to enforce additional authorization factors before the request can be completed.
+This guide walks through the implementation of a Control Group.